-Program Evaluation Recommendation Program 9: Encourage and Facilitate Accessory Units (Second Units) A second unit (sometimes called an "accessory dwelling unit" or "granny flat") is an additional self-contained living unit either attached to or detached from the primary residential unit on a single lot.
+Program Evaluation Recommendation Ensure the tenants are properly noticed and informed of their rights and eligibility to obtain special Section 8 vouchers reserved for tenants of converted HUD properties.
+Program 9: Encourage and Facilitate Accessory Units (Second Units) A second unit (sometimes called an "accessory dwelling unit" or "granny flat") is an additional self-contained living unit either attached to or detached from the primary residential unit on a single lot.
 It has cooking, eating, sleeping, and full sanitation facilities.
 Second units can be an important source of affordable housing given that they typically are smaller and have no associated land costs.
 The City permits second units ministerially in all residential zones.
-Timeframe and Objectives: The City considered fee reductions for second units and conducted a city-wide fee study.
+The City considered fee reductions for second units and conducted a city-wide fee study.
 The City continued to inform the public about ADUs at the planning counter and promote the construction of ADUs.
-Continue By 2018, consider fee reductions for second units.
+Modify and Continue.
+New Program 12.
+Timeframe and Objectives: By 2018, consider fee reductions for second units.
 By 2019, implement a public education program advertising the opportunity for second units through the City website and at the planning counter.
 Program 10: Zoning Code Amendments In compliance with State laws, the City will amend its Zoning Code to address the provision of a variety of housing options, especially housing for special needs groups.
 Specifically, the City will amend the Zoning Code to address the following: Density Bonus: Consistent with Government Code, a density bonus up to 35 percent over the otherwise maximum allowable residential density under the applicable zoning district will be available to developers who provide affordable housing as part of their projects.
 Developers of affordable housing will also be entitled to receive incentives on a sliding scale to a maximum of three, where the amount of density bonus and number of incentives vary according to the amount of affordable housing units provided.
-Farmworker/Employee Housing: Comply the Employee Housing Act which requires farmworker housing up to 12 units or 36 beds be considered an agricultural use and permitted in any zone that permits agricultural uses, and employee housing for six or fewer employees are to be treated as a single family structure The City has implemented zoning code amendments for the following areas: Density Bonus, Farmworker/Employee housing, Emergency Shelters, Transitional/Supportive Housing, Single Room Occupancy, Group Homes, and the Definition of Family.
+Farmworker/Employee Housing: Comply the Employee Housing Act which requires farmworker The City has implemented zoning code amendments for the following areas: Density Bonus, Farmworker/Employee housing, Emergency Shelters, Transitional/Supportive Housing, Single Room Occupancy, Group Homes, and the Definition of Family.
 The City continues to monitor the effectiveness and appropriateness of the Zoning Ordinance in facilitating housing for the homeless or other persons with special needs and makes amendments as necessary.
-Continue
+Modify and Continue.
+New Program 15.